squaresurf/dotfiles/README.md

 We need to eventually address the following:

 * Workflow currently is centered on just darwin (i.e. nixpkgs revision and the script to check it)
+* What is the cadence for nix cleanup?

 ## License